mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 <!-- TODO: Add a toolbar GIF, video, or screenshot here. -->

-On Windows and Linux desktop environments where a global application menu is not used, the traditional menu bar is replaced by a hamburger icon in the toolbar.
+On platforms and desktop environments that use in-window menus, including Windows and some Linux desktop environments, the traditional menu bar is replaced by a hamburger icon in the toolbar.
 It provides access to the same application actions through a hierarchical menu while saving vertical space.
 That gives DJs more room for the decks, mixer, and library without hiding essential application functions.
-On macOS, the actions continue to use the native system menu bar.
+On desktop environments that provide a native application menu, such as macOS and some Linux desktop setups, actions continue to use that system menu.

 <!-- TODO: Add a hamburger GIF, video, or screenshot here. -->